ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   Details about the ciphersuite encoding can be found in {{ciphersuite}}.
   This field is optional but MUST be returned with the ERR_UNSUPPORTED_CRYPTO_ALG error message.

+supported-freshness-mechanisms
+: The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TEEP Agent.
+  Details about the encoding can be found in {{freshness-mechanisms}}.
+  If this parameter is absent, it means only the nonce mechanism is supported.

 versions
 : The versions parameter enumerates the TEEP protocol version(s) supported by the TEEP